-The hydropower generated from the electric power plant plus 4 substations provides electricity to all 6,000 LADWP customers in the Owens Valley which includes both residential households and commercial businesses.
+The hydropower generated from the electric power plant plus 4 substations provides electricity to more than 5,100 LADWP customers in the Owens Valley which includes both residential households and commercial businesses.

 • Responsible for inspection, maintenance or replacement, and operation of the following: energy generation, energy storage, transmission, and distribution.

 The construction of the Los Angeles Aqueduct brought a reliable source of water to the arid city of Los Angeles.
-However, the aqueduct did much more than quench the city’s thirst, it also brought power to Los Angeles.
+However, the aqueduct did much more, it also brought power to Los Angeles.